 - Generation-Skipping Trusts (GSTs) — Also referred to as dynasty trusts, a GST allows you to “skip” a generation in your estate, your surviving spouse and children, and pass assets directly to grandchildren, great-grandchildren, and other descendants, (referred to as “skip persons”).
 A properly structured GST can utilize the current exclusion amount while allocating future appreciation of trust assets directly to the beneficiaries.

 Because the present exemption amounts will sunset in 2026 and revert back to pre-2018 levels, there are potential tax consequences for high-net-worth planners who want to capitalize on the higher exemption amounts.

-Contact Our Southern Massachusetts Estate Tax Planning Attorney
+Contact Our Southeastern Massachusetts Estate Tax Planning Attorney

 At Surprenant & Beneski, P.C., we are here to help you plan your estate, minimize your estate tax liabilities, and preserve your legacy.
 Our estate planning attorneys will collaborate with your financial advisors and accountants to ensure that your wealth and your loved ones will be protected.
 Whether or not the present estate tax exemption amounts will be made permanent or other changes to the tax code are on the horizon is uncertain.
 In the meantime, it is still crucial for everyone to revisit their estate plans to avoid potential tax liabilities.
 Please contact our office as soon as possible to set up a consultation.